FluffyThePenguin/RSGBot_Archive/readMe.md

 2. Install [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable).
 3. [Fork this repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
 4. [Clone your fork](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
-5. Open the root folder of the clone in vsc.
+5. Open the root folder of your clone in vsc.
 6. Open vsc's [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).
 7. Install dependencies: `yarn install`.
-8. Start the bot: `yarn run dev` (refer to [Typescript Version](#typescript-version) if you get errors, [create an issue](https://github.com/RSGTechSupport/RSGBot/issues/new/choose) if errors persist).
+8. Start the bot: `yarn run dev` (refer to [Typescript Version](#typescript-version) if you get compilation errors, [create an issue](https://github.com/RSGTechSupport/RSGBot/issues/new/choose) if errors persist).
-   If it's your first time starting the bot, you'll be guided through authorizing the bot to use your account during development.
+   If it is your first time starting the bot, you will be guided through authorizing a Reddit acount for the bot to use during development.
-   After authorizing, you'll see output like this:
+   After authorizing, you will see output like this:
     ```
     yarn run v1.12.3
     $ set RSGBOT_ENV=development && nodemon ./src/index.ts